QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

     print(f'{book_name} published in {publication_year} by {publisher} is written by {author_name} \n')
 ```

-Now we want to print the following books structured into two dictionaries
+Now we want to print the following books structured into a dictionary

 ```{code-cell} python3